 4. Exposure to companies active in the fossil fuel industry Share of investments in companies active in the fossil fuel industry (%) 0% 0% PIM does not invest in the fossil fuel industry as this is part of its exclusion list.
-5. Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources (%) 81.5% 57% This indicator reflects the share of non-renewable energy sources compared to renewable energy sources.
-The observed decrease in renewable energy can be attributed to a calculation change compared to previous reporting period.
-6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector N/A N/A PIM does not invest in portfolio companies active in high impact climate sectors.
+5. Share of non-renewable energy consumption (and production) Share of non-renewable energy consumption (and non-renewable energy production) of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources (%) 85.1% 81.5% This indicator reflects the share of non-renewable energy sources compared to renewable energy sources.
+The observed decrease in renewable energy can be attributed to a decrease in renewable energy use at one portfolio company.
+No portfolio companies produce their own energy (renewable or non-renewable).
+6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector 0 0 PIM does not invest in portfolio companies active in high impact climate sectors.
 7. Activities negatively affecting biodiversity-sensitive area Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas (%) 0% 0% PIM currently does not have portfolio companies that negatively affect biodiversity-sensitive areas with its activities.
-8. Emissions to water Tonnes of pollution emitted into water generated by investee companies per €million invested 0 0 PIM currently does not have portfolio companies that generate emissions to water.
-9. Hazardous waste and radioactive waste ratio Tonnes of hazardous waste generated by investee companies per €million invested 0.02 0.14 This metric reflects the weighted average of hazardous waste created by the portfolio companies.
-The observed decrease in renewable energy can be attributed to a calculation change compared to previous reporting period.
+3. Emissions to water Tonnes of pollution emitted into water generated by investee companies per €million invested 0 0 PIM currently does not have portfolio companies that generate emissions to water. ).
+Hazardous waste and adioactive waste ratio Tonnes of hazardous waste generated by investee companies per €million invested 0.01 0.02 This metric reflects the weighted average of hazardous waste created by the portfolio companies.
+The observed decrease can be attributed to a reduction in waste produced by a portfolio company.